davidgasquez/handbook/content/values.md

 ## Mindfulness

 - Enjoy Life.
 Appreciate the fact that [you're alive](https://youtu.be/9D05ej8u-gU).
 Be grateful about it and practice [mindfulness](https://youtu.be/hQo-CQzoW24).
 You take things for granted, and then they're gone.
 Don't wait to do things that matter, and savor the time you have.
+Be present and enjoy the moment.
 [Life is short](http://paulgraham.com/vb.html).
 - Make time to reflect.
 Don't waste time doing anything by momentum if you don't enjoy it.
 Not doing something that isn't worth doing is a wonderful way to spend your time.
 Happiness is a choice.
 - Be aware of your internal state.
 Making this more visible makes a better feedback loop.
 - One task at a time.
 No distractions.